 Meanwhile, the faculty and administration were being developed.
 Several faculty members were hired in key academic units and students were recruited once the MPP program was approved by the State Council for Higher Education in Virginia (SCHEV).
 The first entering class of MPP candidates arrived in Fall 1991 and graduated in 1993, the year of W&M's Tercentenary celebration.
 The curriculum was set and proved to be rigorous, challenging and relevant for the skills sought by public and private sector employers in the policy arena.
 In addition, TJPPP put together several joint programs with the Marshall-Wythe School of Law (JD/MPP), the School of Business (MBA/MPP), the School of Marine Science (MS in Marine Science/MPP), and the Computational Operations Research Program (MS/MPP).
 Soon after, the Center for Public Policy Research (CPPR) was created to support multi-disciplinary policy research (typically applied).
 The CPPR has a history of numerous federal, state, local, and private sector grants and contracts and support for the MPP program's capstone research course PUBP 610 -- Policy Research Seminar -- which links outside client agencies with second-year public policy graduate students.
 In 2003, the Schroeder Center for Health Care Policy was established to promote research on health care policy topics.
 Currently, the program is seeking to establish the Center for the Study of Energy and the Environment where the next generation of environmental leaders can emerge in areas of energy production, distribution, and regulation.

-Sarah Stafford is now the current Director of W&M Public Policy at the College of William and Mary as well as a Professor of Economics.
+John Gilmour is the current Director of W&M Public Policy at the College of William & Mary as well as a Professor of Government.